The sources are in a GitHub repository. To download the sources do:

 lws-build is specified, it should be the path

 build subdirectory of the libwebsockets compiled source tree.

-While using libwebsockets version 2.2 or newer is strongly recommended.
-(Older versions do not support flow control or paging.)
+Libwebsockets version 2.2 or newer is required, as older versions do not support flow control or paging.

 On Fedora, you need to first: